 - Removes fat safely

-- Improved health due to fat loss
+- May boost health due to fat loss

-- Boost in self-esteem
+- May boost self-esteem

 - Irregularities in the skin- Bumpy, wavy or uneven skin as chances are that the surgical procedure removes fat unevenly.
 This damage could be permanent.

-- Infection- At certain times, if the procedure is not conducted in a sterile environment, it could lead to severe infection which can even be life threatening.
+- Infection- At certain times, if the procedure is not conducted in a sterile environment, it could lead to severe infection which can even be life-threatening.

-- Fat embolism- This is a medical emergency situation where pieces of fat may get trapped in the blood vessel and gather in the lungs.
+- Fat embolism- This is a medical emergency where pieces of fat may get trapped in the blood vessel and gather in the lungs.
 This then travels to the brain.

 - Internal puncture- Sometimes a cannula that penetrates too deeply may puncture an internal organ.
 This will require a surgical procedure to fix it later.

 - Fluid accumulation- Although not a scary risk, temporary pockets of fluid (seromas) can form under the skin.
 This will have to be drained with a needle.